Instant Pot Chicken Stock

 Instructions

-• Once the cook cycle is up, let the pressure release for about 10 minutes before turning the pressure valve to release the remaining pressure.
+• Once the cook cycle is up, let the pressure naturally release for about 10 minutes before turning the pressure valve to release the remaining pressure.

 • Strain solids in the stock out using a fine mesh strainer with a large bowl underneath.
-Use within 1-2 days or freeze for later use.

 Nutrition Facts